 Oftentimes, bold ideas keep organizations from becoming stagnant or being eclipsed by the competition.
 In fact, new initiatives that stretch the boundaries of what seems possible can often lead to growth and innovation.
-As you can see to the right, many leaders in this group are naturally adventurous, but there are also many leaders who are more inclined to be cautious.
-The group is split.
+As you can see to the right, leaders in this group are moderately inclined to be adventurous when crafting a vision.